top of page

 What is xG?
 (Expected Goals)

-One of the most advanced metrics in soccer, 'Expected Goals' (xG) is a statistical metric used to evaluate the quality of goal-scoring chances created by a team or player during a match.
-It is a measure of the 'likelihood' of a shot resulting in a goal based on factors such as the location of the shot, the angle, the distance from the goal, and whether it was a header or a shot with the foot.
+One of the most advanced metrics in soccer, 'Expected Goals' (xG), is a statistical tool used to evaluate the quality of goal-scoring chances created by a team or player during a match.
+It measures the likelihood of a shot resulting in a goal, based on factors such as the shot's location, angle, distance from the goal, and whether it was taken with the foot or as a header.

-The xG value ranges from 0 to 1, with higher values indicating a higher probability of the shot resulting in a goal.
-For example, a shot taken from a close distance to the goal with a clear angle would have a higher xG value than a shot taken from a longer distance with a difficult angle.
-A shot with an xG of 0.7 would result in 7 goals if the shot was taken 10 times and an xG of 0.2 would result in 2 goals out of 10.
+The xG value ranges from 0 to 1, with higher values indicating a greater probability of the shot resulting in a goal.
+For example, a shot taken close to the goal with a clear angle will have a higher xG value than a shot taken from a longer distance or a difficult angle.
+A shot with an xG of 0.7 would typically result in 7 goals out of 10, while a shot with an xG of 0.2 would result in 2 goals out of 10.
+This metric is widely used by analysts and coaches worldwide to assess performance and improve a team or player's ability to create and convert quality scoring opportunities.

 How xG is Implemented in Professional Soccer Academies